cartridge-gg/ui-native/MIGRATION_STRATEGY.md

 **Iteration Guidelines**:
 - Make one logical change at a time
 - Test after each change to track progress
-- Use the animated GIF to spot remaining differences
+- Focus on the red highlighted differences in the comparison image
 - Focus on the most obvious differences first

 #### Step 11: Fine-tuning